Blog Hero

-If you feel like the skin around your eyes is drier than usual, you aren’t alone—this is much more common than many think.
-The skin around your eyes is extremely delicate, which can make it more susceptible to drying out, usually due to:
+If you feel like the skin under your eyes or around your eyes is drier than usual, you aren’t alone—this is much more common than many think.
+The skin in these areas is extremely delicate, making it more susceptible to drying out.
+Common causes of dry skin under the eyes or around the eyes include:

 Fortunately, dryness around the eyes can be treated by your optometrist.
 They can perform a comprehensive eye exam, determine what is causing your skin problems, and recommend a personalized treatment plan.